hellerve/blog/wip/Carp.md

 ```
 <div class="figure-label">Fig. 12: Addition, complected.</div>

-Up until now I spared you the necessary `use` statements to avoid confusing
+Until now I've spared you the necessary `use` statements to avoid confusion.
-you, but now that you’re learning to walk on your own you can look at all the
+But, now that you’re learning to walk on your own, you can look at all the
 previous figures and see that they’re full of lies.
 Whenever I used `+` or `-`
 or `inc` or `dec` I would have needed to either qualify it or `use` the
 appropriate modules.
 Sorry about that, but it was for your own good.